cweems/twilio-bulk-lookup/README.md

+NOT SUPPORTED OR MAINTAINED BY TWILIO, USE AT YOUR OWN RISK.

 # Bulk Lookup for Twilio

 Twilio lookup allows you to determine if a phone number is a mobile number or a landline.
 This project allows you to upload a CSV, run a bulk lookup, and then download a CSV with information from the Lookup API.